matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 Homeservers could disable the ability for users to update these fields, or require a specific list of fields, but the intention of this proposal is that users will be presented with a form to enter their own free-text fields and values.
-After using these very flexible fields, the community may opt to request a further extension to promote one or more fields to the "root" level of the profile and have them replicated per-room via member events.
+After using these very flexible fields, the community may opt to request a further extension to promote one or more fields to be specified per-room via member events.

 ### Client-Server API Changes